 Write To Market Research

-This process includes researching genres, categories, sales numbers, sub genres, tropes, and cliches, and reading reviews of books that do well.
+This process includes researching genres, categories, sales numbers, subgenres, tropes, and cliches, and reading reviews of books that do well, as well as the books themselves.
 All so you can find a way for your idea to fit into a space where it will be well received.

 Deciding What Book To Write

-Once you have some idea about genres and categories and where your book fits, you can take all of that research (or use our genre and category guides) and decide what book you want to write and note all the things that you must include.
+Once you have some idea about genres and categories and where your book fits, you can take all of that research (or use our genre guides) and decide what book you want to write and note all the things you must include in it.
 This gives you a framework to start outlining and figure out where to put all those tropes.
 It’s also a good time to start thinking about the characters and plot that will fit with everything else that must be included.

 Outlining (and pantser vs plotter)